All Episodes

 But anyway, there you have it.

-So what they they wish I was dead anyway.
+So they wish I was dead anyway.

-All these people wish I were dead anyway, so why aren't they celebrating here?
+All these people wish I was dead anyway.

-I'm gonna die, I'm starving.
+I'm starving.

-I'm engaging uh in in terrific health risks here.
+I'm engaging in terrific health risks here.

-And since they all do want me dead, I think it'd maybe be uh good if they were just happy about all this.
+And since they all do want me dead, I think it'd maybe be good if they were just happy about all this.

-These people, whoever they be they in the media, be they in the medical community are now really focused on obesity, how much it's costing us healthcare wise, how unhealthy it is.
+As I say, folks, it kind of, in all seriousness here, these people, I'm going to be repetitive, these people, whoever, be they in the media, be they in the medical community, are now really focused on obesity, how much it's costing us healthcare-wise, how unhealthy it is.

 I have yet to hear a medical person on television tell me the diet that works.

-I hear them say, Well, reduce your calories and exercise.
+I hear them say, well, reduce your calories and exercise.

 Well, I'm doing half of that.